-Introduction of new members Presentation and approval of meeting minutes Board Chairman's general remarks related to activities pertinent to the board Opportunity for public comment Report from the Secretary-Treasurer on finances, audits, requests for funding Report on facility inspections Cadaver procurement and needs report Identification of cadaver availability Review of new or renovated facilities Review of proposed legislative changes to TAC or THSC Presentations on new medical schools and gross anatomy facilities
+Introduction of new members

+Presentation and approval of meeting minutes

+Board Chairman's general remarks related to activities pertinent to the board

+Opportunity for public comment

+Report from the Secretary-Treasurer on finances, audits, requests for funding

+Report on facility inspections

+Cadaver procurement and needs report

+Identification of cadaver availability

+Review of new or renovated facilities

+Review of proposed legislative changes to TAC or THSC

+Presentations on new medical schools and gross anatomy facilities

+The officers of the board also communicate regularly with board members via emails to keep them updated on current issues, developments, and processes in the interim between called meetings.

-H. How does your policymaking body obtain input from the public regarding issues under the jurisdiction of the agency?
+H. How does your policymaking body obtain input from the public regarding issues under the agency's jurisdiction?
 How is this input incorporated into the operations of your agency?

 All full meetings of the Anatomical Board of the State of Texas are announced, published, and open to the public.
 There is an agenda item in each called meeting for Public Comment.
 Any person in attendance is given an opportunity to speak or ask questions to the full board.
-Outside of speaking at a called meeting, the public can provide comments or ask a question via the board's website (http://sab.state.tx.us/contact).
+Outside of speaking at a called meeting, the public can provide comments or ask a question via the board's website (http://sabtexas.com/contact).